pochih/FCN-pytorch/README.md

 ### Run the code
 - default dataset is CityScapes

+create a directory named "CityScapes", and put data into it, then run python codes:
 ```python
 python3 python/CityScapes_utils.py
 python3 python/train.py CityScapes
 ```

 - or train with CamVid

+create a directory named "CamVid", and put data into it, then run python codes:
 ```python
 python3 python/CamVid_utils.py
 python3 python/train.py CamVid